FAQ: Restoring Gun Rights in California

 - Can a Felon own a gun?
 Or, How to Restore Gun Rights after a Felony Conviction.

 - I’m a convicted felon but was granted probation.
-Can my felony be reduced to a misdemeanor?
+Can you restore my gun rights by reducing my felony to a misdemeanor?

-- Can gun rights be restored by reducing a felony to a misdemeanor under “Prop 47?”
+- Can my gun rights be restored by reducing my felony to a misdemeanor under “Prop 47?”

-- My conviction was for Felony Marijuana Sales or Felony Marijuana Growing, can you Restore my Gun Rights under Prop 64?
+- My conviction was for Felony Marijuana Sales or Felony Marijuana Growing, can you Restore my Gun Rights under Proposition 64?

 - Are gun rights restored by a California expungement?

-- Is there any official way to find out if I can buy a gun or possess a gun in California?
+- Is there any official way to find out if I can buy a gun or possess a gun under California law?